How to pay

 Payment methods (post-pay)

 You can make a BPAY® payment directly from your cheque or savings account using your financial institution’s internet or phone banking service.
 You will need the Biller Code and Ref number listed on your Tax Invoice or Overdue Notice.
-Please refer to information on how to read your invoice if you are having trouble locating these details.

 You can pay online using the department’s secure online payment service for payments between $0.01 and $250,000.
 Please have your card with you as you will be prompted for your cardholder number, cardholder name, card expiry date and card security code (CSC).